lliangzii/Relic_Skin_For_CheeseCake_SlimeVR_Tracker/README.md

 To have the colorful silkscreen, you should order PCB on JLCPCB:
 https://prodocs.easyeda.com/en/pcb/other-draw-colorful-silkscreen/#order-colorful-silkscreen-pcb

 Sometimes the colorful silkscreen for 1mm PCB thickness may too expensive, you can use Case_TypeC_1.6mm.stl for 1.6mm PCB thickness.
-If you use this Case,DO NOT using Li-po battery >8mm thickness!
+If you use this Case,DO NOT use Li-po battery >8.4mm thickness!

-You can edit the .epro file in order to change silkscreen(with EasyEDA PRO Editor): https://easyeda.com/
+You can edit the PCB with EasyEDA PRO Editor(import the .epro file): https://easyeda.com/

 Original Repo: https://github.com/Sorakage033/SlimeVR-CheeseCake